-Trading 101: How to Trade with Stochastic Indicators
+How to Trade with Stochastic Indicators

 Calculation and Parameters

-Most trading platforms include the stochastic indicator as a standard indicator, so you are unlikely to ever need to calculate it.
-However it is useful to know what it actually indicates.
+However, it is useful to know what it actually indicates.
 Two lines are usually shown, a faster %K and a slower %D, which is usually a 3-period simple moving average of the %K line.
 The slower line is used as a signal line.
 Signals are generated when the %K line crosses the %D line.

 The %K line is calculated with the following formula for the period being observed (usually 14 periods):